mrmdlab/Segmenthor/README.md

 ## todo

 ### IMPORTANT
+- Fix bug: when going to SEGMENT, then ZOOMPAN, then SEGMENT again, shouldn't compute embedding twice
 - display segmentation volume
 - Fix bug: initialize a `mask_instance` when pressing `S`
 - display a message to indicate: